Aerospace coatings: Protection and decoration in extreme conditions

 It might be a surprise just how many surfaces in aircraft use coatings for protection or decoration (or both).
 Coatings for interior and exterior are exposed to different stresses and have different requirements in terms of finish and performance.
 Though solvent-based coatings are still the most common choice, air pollution regulations mean that water-based coatings are on the rise.
 Below we outline the different needs of interior and exterior coatings.

 Last year, airlines ferried four billion passengers to destinations around the world.
 Cabin coatings need to deal with the knocks and scrapes of all these passengers day in, day out, year round and still look and feel good.
 The cabin interior uses a wide range of coatings for the ceiling panels, walls, seats, and equipment like galley carts.
-Not only these do these coatings need to be protective and attractive, they need to comply with strict regulations regarding fire safety and flammability.
-Because of its durability, attractive finish, and soft touch properties, polyurethane topcoats are a coating of choice for cabin coatings.
+For a passenger, the cabin is most of the flying experience and ensuring that the cabin provides a comfortable, positive and safe atmosphere is vital for customer satisfaction.
+The coatings used play a large role in creating this atmosphere.
+A cabin is high traffic and high use, with people, bags, and trolleys rolling through several times a day.
+The coatings used for every part of the cabin need to withstand this use without damage.
+Stains, scratches, and smudges all detract from the flying experience.

 Internal structural aerospace coatings